Kalydeco™ is a new oral medication for the treatment of cystic fibrosis, approved by the U.S. Food and Drug Administration (FDA) in January 2012.

 Progress toward this goal includes a Phase 2 clinical trial that tested Kalydeco in combination with VX-809, a potential CF therapy, in people with at least one copy of Delta F508.

 In people with this mutation, the defective CFTR protein does not move to its proper place at the cell surface.
 VX-809 is designed to move CFTR to the cell surface; Kalydeco helps improve the protein’s function once it reaches the cell surface.

 Results from the second part of this Phase 2 trial showed significant improvements in lung function in people with two copies of the Delta F508 mutation who received the combination treatment.
 Vertex plans to begin a pivotal trial of Kalydeco and VX-809 in people with two copies of Delta F508 in early 2013.

-Vertex also plans to begin a Phase 2 clinical trial in 2012 studying Kalydeco with another therapy in development, VX-661, in people with two copies of the Delta F508 mutation.
+Vertex is now studying Kalydeco in a Phase 2 clinical trial with another therapy in development, VX-661, in people with two copies of the Delta F508 mutation.

 In addition, the CF Foundation has significantly expanded its research investments with other leading pharmaceutical companies, including Genzyme and Pfizer, to speed the discovery and development of similar drugs to repair the faulty CFTR protein in people with the Delta F508 mutation of CF.

 For information about other CF drugs in development, visit the CF Foundation’s interactive pipeline.back to top